 - Stonehenge in England-For the winter solstice sunset, the sun’s rays align with what was the central altar stone.
 The arrangement of rocks at this monument is visited every year.

 - Newgrange, Ireland-Location famous for a mound covering a series of underground tunnels and channels.
 During winter solstice, light pours into the main chamber because of the tilt of the earth.

 - Goseck Circle in Germany-A place of religious rituals and sacrifices.
 During winter solstice, the two gates on the outermost circle align with the light of the sunrise and sunset.

 - Saturnalia in Ancient Rome-Characterized by the reversal of what was typical: closing schools and businesses, releasing a grudge, forgiving an offense, absolving a debt, postponement of wars, slaves being served by their masters.
 Gifts were offered; candles and bonfires were also lit.

 - Feast of Juul in Scandinavian counties-A celebration marked by lighting logs (Yule logs) to symbolize light, warmth, and life.
 A piece of the log was kept for good luck throughout the year.
 In European countries, the Yule log was burned until nothing remained but ashes.
 The ashes were spread on the fields for fertilizer or under the beds to ward off sickness.

-Maybe you can’t make it to England or Greece or Guatemala.
+Maybe you can’t make it to England or Guatemala.
+But you definitely make it to Greece.
+Thanks to e-mietwagenkreta car rental, they make hiring a car effortless so you can explore those unforgettable destinations!
 No worries.
-Many churches and local communities in the Midwest are celebrating Winter Solstice in their own way—with stage plays, dancing, masks, feasts, and festivals.
+Many churches and local communities in the Midwest are celebrating Winter Solstice in their own way-with stage plays, dancing, masks, feasts, and festivals.

 “If winter comes, can spring be far behind?” -Percy Bysshe Shelley